softspring/docker-nginx-php-appengine-dev/README.md

-# Docker AppEngine PHP image for developing
+# Docker PHP 7.2 image for developing AppEngine based

-Docker AppEngine Nginx+PHP 7.2 image for developing with sudo and Xdebug.
+This image is prepared for developing PHP 7.2 applications based on AppEngine image.

-Prepared for Symfony applications.
+Provides Xdebug and is configured to execute commands as local user to prevent permission problems.

 ## Install